Brisbane Roar FC: Stadium and facilities

+Women's fixtures are currently hosted homes games at Imperial Corp Stadium, Newmarket, previously they split between Lang Park, Ballymore, and Perry Park Brisbane.

 Dolphin Oval

-Roar have hosted home games at Dolphin Oval in Redcliffe including their 2018 FFA Cup game versus Melbourne City, and again in 2019 versus Central Coast Mariners.
+Roar had previously hosted home games at Dolphin Oval in Redcliffe including their 2018 FFA Cup game versus Melbourne City, and again in 2019 versus Central Coast Mariners.

 Prior to the release of the 2019–20 season fixtures the club announced three games would be switched from Suncorp Stadium to Dolphin Oval increasing their use of the stadium from FFA Cup and W-League matches.
-The Club have since moved all A-League Home Games to the Stadium.

 The stadium has a capacity of 10,000 including 7,000 seated.
+After a three-year stay, Roar moved back to Lang Park in Brisbane.

-Potential New Stadium
+Potential new stadium

 On 6 February 2020 Roar announced plans to fund a $60m boutique stadium of their own.
+By 2024 plans emerged of a potential joint venture with Football Queensland and a revamped Perry Park. and within weeks the Club Chairman was floating ideas that club owners were willing to invest $7–$10 million "of their own money" to get the project going.

 Alternative stadiums

 Throughout their history Roar have hosted games at alternative venues including Cbus Stadium and Perry Park; typically for FFA Cup games and ACL matches.

-At the beginning of the 2010–11 Season, during negotiations with the operator of Suncorp Stadium, there were suggestions that the club may move its home games to Ballymore Stadium where the club then had its administration and training facilities.
+At the beginning of the 2010–11 season, during negotiations with the operator of Suncorp Stadium, there were suggestions that the club may move its home games to Ballymore Stadium where the club then had its administration and training facilities.
 However, the owners of the club opted to stay at Suncorp Stadium on a new restructured contract that would ensure the financial viability of hosting games at the more expensive Suncorp Stadium.

 Following the flooding of Suncorp Stadium in the 2010–11 Queensland floods, the Roar were forced to move two home games against Wellington Phoenix and Melbourne Heart to the regular home of Gold Coast United at Skilled Park on the Gold Coast.
 These matches are the first 'home' league fixtures that the Roar have played at a venue other than Suncorp Stadium in the club's history.

-Largest Attendances
+Largest attendances

 In a spectacular 2011 A-League Grand Final, the 50,168 strong fans would make history, being the largest crowd to watch both the Roar and a football match in Brisbane.
 This was bettered the following season when 50,334 people saw Brisbane defeat Perth in the 2012 A-League Grand Final.
 The attendance of the 2012 Grand Final would be bettered two years later when the 2013–14 Premiers, the Roar, would do the double, beating Western Sydney Wanderers in the 2014 A-League Grand Final in front of 51,153 passionate fans.